The Colfax County War, New Mexico

 Cimarron, New Mexico, today by Kathy Alexander.

-In 1878 the law judicially attaching Colfax to Taos County was repealed, and an honest governor, Lew Wallace, replaced the corrupted tenure of Governor Axtell.
-In 1879, the grant was surveyed again and was declared to include 1,714,764.93 acres (2,679 square miles), though the matter was in the courts for years.
+In 1878, the law judicially attaching Colfax to Taos County was repealed, and an honest governor, Lew Wallace, replaced the corrupt tenure of Governor Axtell.
+In 1879, the grant was surveyed again and declared to include 1,714,764.93 acres (2,679 square miles), although the matter was pending in the courts for years.

-So powerful were the grant owners that in 1884 they persuaded the territorial governor to field a force of 35 “militiamen,” which were led by Jim Masterson (Bat Masterson’s brother) from TrinidadColorado.
-However, George Curry, a resident of nearby Raton, rounded up a posse of ranchers, bought up all the guns and ammo for sale.
+So powerful were the grant owners that in 1884, they persuaded the territorial governor to field a force of 35 “militiamen,” led by Jim Masterson (Bat Masterson’s brother) from TrinidadColorado.
+However, George Curry, a resident of nearby Raton, rounded up a posse of ranchers and bought up all the guns and ammunition for sale.
 When the “militia” arrived, they marched them at gunpoint back to the Colorado line.

-The guns roared for several more years until, in the spring of 1887, the Supreme Court of the United States upheld the survey and reaffirmed the decision of 1879, thus legitimizing the Maxwell Land Grant Company in its efforts to drive out the settlers.
+The guns roared for several more years until, in the spring of 1887, the Supreme Court of the United States upheld the survey and reaffirmed the 1879 decision, thus legitimizing the Maxwell Land Grant Company’s efforts to drive out the settlers.
 Abandoned by their government, many homesteaders bought or leased their places, some just gave up and left, and a few continued the struggle in the forlorn hope that the government might once again reverse itself.
 The Dutch Firm continued its exploitation of the many resources of the grant and thrived for several decades.

 Range War